 There's an old and apocryphal London saying that you're never more than six feet away from a rat.
 This map from Stephen Walter shows how you're never more than a furlong from a subterranean oddity.

 Walter has painstakingly charted the buried rivers, tube lines, bunkers, sewers, government tunnels and other hypogeal secrets of London.
 He's also included mysterious and underworld elements, such as unsolved murders, ley lines and pagan burial sites.
 Like his famed 2008 work The Island, to which this is a companion piece, London Subterranea (2012) is a mesmerising tagliatella, combining painstaking research with artistic whimsy.

-We can't reproduce the whole thing in high-res, but you can get a good eyeful on the artist's web site.
+We can't reproduce the whole thing in high-res, but you can get a good eyeful here.
 Parts of the map are reproduced here courtesy of TAG Fine Arts, who represent the artist.

 - Audio of Stephen Walter and other mappers in conversation with Londonist.